mircealungu/Polite/README.md

 Polite
 ======

+(Warning: Polite is a prototype, and work in progress)

 We are nothing, if not polite.
 And sice every polite person talks in sentences, Polite is a programming language which encourages developers to name their methdos and classes with sentences.
 Indeed, every method in a class denotes an action, which is best expressed as a sentence not as a terribly long camelcase identifier